seanox/devwex/README.md

 # Description

-Seanox Devwex is a minimalist runtime container with a modular architecture for (web) servers and applications.
-The included server instances support HTTP with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and a telnet-based remote access to container control.
-Additional servers and modules/applications can be integrated via the available APIs.
-The runtime container with the servers is a Java implementation and can be used on many operating systems due to the corresponding runtime environments.
+Seanox Devwex is a experimental server engine with a modular architecture for (web)servers and applications, which can be used with a appropriate Java runtime environment on many operating systems.
+The included server instances support HTTP with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, director listing, templates and a Telnet-base remote control the server engine.
+Additional servers, modules and applications can be integrated via the available APIs.

 __The size of the Devwex binary is limited to a maximum of 30kB.
 There is no technical reason for this, it is rather the more than 20 years old quirk and